 It’s Limerick-Off time, once again.
-And that means I write a limerick, and you write your own, using the same first line.
+And that means I write a limerick, and you write your own, using the same rhyme word.
 Then you post your limerick as a comment to this post and, if you’re a Facebook user, on Facebook too.

 The best submission will be crowned Limerick Of The Week.
 (Here’s last week’s Limerick Of The Week Winner.)

 How will your poems be judged?
 By meter, rhyme, cleverness, and humor.
 (If you’re feeling a bit fuzzy about limerick writing rules, here’s my How To Write A Limerick article.)